-Gwen Stefani And Blake Shelton Spend Time With Her Son Apollo As She’s Sued For $25 Million
+Gwen Stefani And Blake Shelton Spend Time With Her Son Apollo As She’s Reportedly Sued For $25 Million

 Gwen Stefani and Blake Shelton spend the majority of their time in Los Angeles, where The Voice films, but have also been seen frequently in Shelton’s hometown in Oklahoma, where he owns a ranch.

-In other Gwen Stefani news, the singer and The Voice coach is reportedly being sued by Richard Morrill for $25 million.
+In other Gwen Stefani news, the singer and Voice coach is reportedly being sued by Richard Morrill for $25 million.
 As E!
-News revealed to readers on January 13, Morrill is claiming Stefani stole his lyrics for “Spark the Fire” when she collaborated on the hit with her friend and The Voice co-star, Pharrell Williams.
+News revealed to readers on January 13, Morrill is claiming Stefani stole his lyrics for “Spark the Fire” when she collaborated on the hit with her friend and Voice co-star Pharrell Williams.
 Morrill is also reportedly suing Williams, claiming the producers didn’t supervise Gwen Stefani during the writing process.

 As Gwen Stefani faces the alleged lawsuit, she and her boyfriend, Shelton, are preparing to return to The Voice for Season 12.
-After falling in love in the set of the show a year and a half ago, the couple will return to their coaching positions alongside Adam Levine and Alicia Keys next month.
+After falling in love on the set of the show a year and a half ago, the couple will return to their coaching positions alongside Adam Levine and Alicia Keys next month.

 Gwen Stefani’s return to the show was first confirmed in October of last year, following the additions of Alicia Keys and Miley Cyrus for Season 11.